 top of page

-Sarel is a postwar and contemporary sculptor based in Pretoria, South Africa.
+Sarel is a postwar and contemporary sculptor based in South Africa.

 He uses bronze, wood and various other found objects to create timeless sculptures.